farrakhb/sparta-coursepreparation/README.md

 Our training courses aim to produce [T-shaped](https://en.wikipedia.org/wiki/T-shaped_skills) people, with a wide breadth of skills plus a specialism.
 The core modules therefore cover a lot of ground, so anything you can do to gain some prior knowledge will help out.

-As far as we're concerned, two of the most important traits for success in the tech industry are **[passion](http://sparta.global/deloitte-pssion)** and **[curiosity](http://sparta.global/cio-curiosity)**.
-We're hoping you're already passionate about technology, but having the curiosity to find out how and why things work may be something you need to develop.
+As far as we are concerned, two of the most important traits for success in the tech industry are **[passion](http://sparta.global/deloitte-pssion)** and **[curiosity](http://sparta.global/cio-curiosity)**.
+We are hoping that you are already passionate about technology, but having the curiosity to find out how and why things work may be something you need to develop.

 > *Read everything you can, and then find more to read.
 That's the best advice I can offer!* – **Joe Buckwell**, Sparta Graduate